-At some point in recent Western history, the God idea became ‘simply incredible’ on the face of it for many, many educated people.
+At some point in recent Western history, the God idea became ‘simply incredible’ on the face of it for many educated people.

 Sociologists, psychologists and religious scholars have pondered, pondered and pondered the reasons why so many modern Westerners abandoned belief in God.
 But there’s one reason academics did not espy.
 The God idea is itself a cause of incredulity among the educated classes: the anthropomorphic, emotion-laden, easily irritated, biased, male God, who is satisfied with a high degree of human and animal suffering, lost believability.